From Trace to Line: LLM Agent for Real-World OSS Vulnerability Localization: Evaluation

 \subsection{Baseline Benchmarking}

-We evaluate \texttt{T2L-Agent} on \texttt{T2L-ARVO} end-to-end and report Detection Rate and Localization Rate.
-Table~\ref{tab:Benchmark_Performance_Comparison} covers five models—GPT-5, GPT-4.1, GPT-4o-mini, Qwen 3 Next 80B, and Qwen3 235B, running under identical per-case budgets, environments, and AST-based chunking.
-Overall, detection is higher than localization by design.
-Under this setting, GPT-5 leads localization at 41.7\%, followed by GPT-4.1 at 38.5\%; GPT-4o-mini lands at 22.6\%, and open-source models trail Qwen 3 235B 9.2\% and Qwen 3 Next 80B 5.9\%.
-For detection, GPT-4.1 is highest at 48.0\%, with GPT-5 and GPT-4o-mini both at 44.3\%; Qwen3 reaches 37.4\% and Qwen3~235B 25.9\%.
-While Gemini2.5 Pro shows limited effectiveness with 17.4\% detection and 10.5\% localization rates.
+We evaluate \texttt{T2L-Agent} on \texttt{T2L-ARVO} and report Detection Rate and Localization Rate.
+Table~\ref{tab:Benchmark_Performance_Comparison} covers seven models: GPT-5, GPT-4.1, GPT-4o-mini, Claude 4 Sonnet, Gemini2.5 Pro, Qwen3 235B, and Qwen 3 Next 80B, running under identical per-case budgets, environments, and AST-based chunking.
+Overall, detection is higher than localization.
+Under this setting, GPT-5 leads localization at 41.7\%, followed by GPT-4.1 at 38.5\% and Claude 4 Sonnet at 30.5\%; open-source models trail below 10\%.
+For detection, GPT-4.1 is highest at 48.0\%, with GPT-5 and Claude 4 Sonnet close behind; Gemini2.5 Pro shows limited effectiveness at 17.4\%.